fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/README.md

 ### Step 1
 Deploy the contracts with the svg information of the football players from *players.sol*:
-- NoahKatterbach
+- Player0
-- AndyPelmard
+- Player1
-- PajtimKasami
+- Player2
-- LiamMillar
+- Player3
-- HeinzLindner
+- Player4

 ### Step 2
 Deploy the contract in *getPlayerSvg.sol*, where the player statistic is implemented in the svg.
 Add during the deployment all the contract addresses of the players from Step 1.
 - getPlayerSvg

 ### Step 3
-Deploy the contract in *SVG.sol* with the address from Step 2.
+Deploy the contract in *createNFT.sol* with the address from Step 2.
 This setups the ERC1155 Tokens.
 And the interaction with the svg information.
-- SVG
+- createNFT

 ### Step 4
 Deploy the contract in *mintingProcess.sol* with the address from Step 3.
 After deploying the contract register your contract on https://vrf.chain.link/.
 If you want to use the VRF you need to add the subscriptionId.